xbeat/Machine-Learning/README.md

 Introduction to Ordinary Least Squares Regression

 Ordinary Least Squares (OLS) regression is a fundamental statistical method used to model the relationship between a dependent variable and one or more independent variables.
 This slideshow will guide you through the process of building an OLS regression algorithm from scratch using Python, providing you with a deeper understanding of the underlying mathematics and implementation details.

+## Text Vectorization Transforming Words into Numbers

+Vectorization Foundations

+Text vectorization transforms human-readable text into numerical representations that machine learning models can process.
+The foundation begins with tokenization, where text is split into meaningful units like words or subwords, followed by numerical encoding to create feature vectors.

 ## Visualizing K-Means Clustering with Animation